melisabttl/product-ai-agent/README.md

 ## What This Project Is

-UX AI Agent is a structured skill definition designed for:
+Product AI Agent is a structured skill definition designed for:

 - **Claude (Anthropic)**
 - **custom GPTs**